Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Introduction

 Recall that a symplectic isotopy is said to be Hamiltonian if it is generated by a (time-dependent) Hamiltonian vector field.
 Two Lagrangian submanifolds are said to be Hamiltonian isotopic if there is a Hamiltonian isotopy of the ambient symplectic manifold carrying one Lagrangian to the other.
 From the perspective of symplectic topology, it is natural to view Hamiltonian isotopic Lagrangian submanifolds as the same.

 The motivation for \Cref{theorem:main} is to exhibit symplectic rigidity phenomena for \emph{fibers} in cotangent bundles.
 Observe that cotangent bundles have two distinguished classes of Lagrangians, namely the zero section and the fibers.
-Arnold's celebrated Nearby Lagrangian Conjecture, which is one of the guiding problems of symplectic topology, asserts that any closed exact Lagrangian submanifold in a cotangent bundle is Hamiltonian isotopic to the zero section.
+The celebrated Nearby Lagrangian Conjecture (often attributed to Arnold), which is one of the guiding problems of symplectic topology, asserts that any closed exact Lagrangian submanifold in a cotangent bundle is Hamiltonian isotopic to the zero section.
 This conjecture can be understood as a manifestation of symplectic rigidity for the zero section.
 It is thus natural to search for manifestations of symplectic rigidity for cotangent fibers.

 It follows from work of Eliashberg--Polterovich \cite{eli-pol2} that any Lagrangian submanifold of $T^* \R^2$ which is diffeomorphic to $\R^2$ and agrees outside a compact set with a fiber is Hamiltonian isotopic to this fiber.
 In fact, due to the symmetry of $T^* \R^2$, this is easily seen to be equivalent to the Nearby Lagrangian Conjecture for $T^* \R^2$, which is the statement that Eliashberg and Polterovich originally proved.
 From this perspective, \Cref{theorem:main} can be viewed as a generalization of the work of Eliashberg--Polterovich.
 In particular, \Cref{theorem:main} recovers the Nearby Lagrangian Conjecture for $T^* \R^2$ as a special case.